Last Updated on April 24, 2026 by George Pavlopoulos

 Where to stay in Donoussa

-Donoussa is a tiny island with less than 200 permanent inhabitants.
+Donoussa is a tiny island with fewer than 200 permanent inhabitants.
 During summertime, though, tourism brings way more people to the island.
 However, the accommodation infrastructure is not that advanced, and the rooms are somewhat limited.
 In the last couple of years, new accommodation facilities appeared in Donoussa, but you should not expect resorts or things like that.
 They would be incompatible with the spirit of the island anyway.
-Therefore, you will mainly find basic rooms and a couple of more upscale ones.
+Therefore, you will mainly find basic rooms, along with a couple of more upscale ones.

 Where I stayed in Donoussa